-If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger with some rechargeable batteries?
-These are a win-win for the recipient’s wallet and the environment.
+If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger* with some rechargeable batteries?
+These are a win-win, both for the recipient’s wallet and the environment.

-I love a glass of fizz or wine but won’t drink the whole bottle!
-A wine saver like this one from Domu will keep the contents of the bottle fresh and fizzy and prevent expensive waste.
+I love a glass of fizz or wine but won’t drink the whole bottle (well, not usually, anyway…).
+A wine saver like Vacu Vin one* will keep the contents of the bottle fresh and fizzy and prevent expensive waste.

 Wind up torch

 A financial education

 Yes!
 You can buy a financial education – in the form of a book.
-A couple of my absolute favourites to help learn about saving money are the Tightwad gazette and How I lived a year on just a pound a day by Kath Kelly.
-Check out my frugal books page for other ideas.
+A couple of my absolute favourites to help learn about saving money are the Complete Tightwad Gazette* and How I Lived a Year on Just a Pound a Day* by Kath Kelly.

 Growing your own food is an amazing money saving hobby.
 An unusual gift for the avid veg grower or allotment holder is a food dehydrator **.
 This presents another way to preserve your harvest when you have a glut and prevents food going to waste.